-Reporting bugs requires the ability to identify relevant information which needs to be added to every bug report.
-So a bug report always creates new room for communication.
+Reporting bugs require the ability to identify relevant information which needs to be added to every bug report.
+So a bug report always creates a new room for communication.

-This room of communication might consist of some misunderstandings (for example in form of missing information).
+This room of communication might consist of some misunderstandings (for example in the form of missing information).

 - Therefore, this room of communication must be filled with questions like these: